 Please note: if you change your Base Currency, your Hopper will sell all open positions before it can change.
-You will be asked if you're sure if you're going to do this.
+You will be asked if you're sure you want to do this.

 Select the coins you want your Hopper to buy and sell.
 This is one of your most important settings!
 Do proper research on which coins you wish to trade.
-Crypto offers some good projects with a lot of potentials, but almost 95% of the projects are estimated that they won't make it in the future.
+Crypto offers some good projects with a lot of potential, but it is estimated that almost 95% of the projects won't make it in the future.
 Do your research!

 Percentage buy amount

 This setting determines the size of each buy order.
-This value is a percentage of your total assets, or the 'Maximum amount allocated' field if configured.
-If this value falls below your exchange 'Minimum amount per order', that value will be used instead.
+This value is a percentage of your total assets, or the “Maximum amount allocated” field if configured.
+If this value falls below your exchange’s “Minimum amount per order,” that value will be used instead.

 Minimum BTC amount per order

 Configure the minimum amount for every buy order.
-If 'Percentage buy amount' is not used (left blank), your Hopper will use this value.
-Please set this equal to or higher than the minimum amount for your exchange and base currency.
+If “Percentage buy amount” is not used or left blank, your Hopper will use this value.
+Set this equal to or higher than the minimum amount for your exchange and base currency.